y10k/rims/README.md

 ## History

-* v0.0.1
-    - First release.
-* v0.0.2
+* v0.0.4 (Latest version)
-    - Fast error recovery on connection fatal error (ex.
-Errno::EPIPE).
-    - Server log rotation.
+    - Mail parser is replaced from mail gem to RIMS::RFC822 parser.
+    - Optimization to fast search and fast fetch.
+    - Strict e-mail address data at fetch envelope response.
-    - debug-dump-kvs command.
+    - Charset search.
-    - Fine grain lock for one user multiple connection.
+    - Refactored unit test codes.
 * v0.0.3
     - DB structure is changed and IMAP UID behavior will follow rules that is described at RFC.
 Incompatible mailbox data!